-Under the program, veterans make their own decision about their need for certain services and how to best meet them.
+Because of its design, veterans have decision-making authority over certain services and take direct responsibility managing the services they need-but they are not alone.
 All veterans in VD-HCBS are supported by the VD-HCBS VA program coordinator, an options counselor from an Aging and Disability Network agency and a financial management service.
 The VA program coordinator establishes the veteran's eligibility for the program and provides program orientation to the veteran and his or her family caregiver(s).
 Once enrolled, the VA medical center authorizes a monthly flexible spending budget based on the veteran's assessed needs.
 For example, the flexible budget allows veterans in this program to hire family and friends as caregivers to provide the personal care services they need.